 As an expert sommelier and brewer, I am familiar with the regulations surrounding the sale of liquor in Texas.
-According to the Texas and Commission, there are specific holidays on which liquor stores are required to be closed.
+According to the Texas Alcohol and Beverage Commission, there are specific holidays on which liquor stores are required to be closed.
 These holidays include Sunday, Thanksgiving Day, Christmas Day, and New Year's Day.

 1. Sunday: In Texas, liquor stores are closed on Sundays.
 This is a longstanding regulation that has been in place for many years.
 As a result, Texans are unable to purchase liquor from these establishments on Sundays.
 This regulation can be seen as a reflection of the state's historical and cultural values.